fabiocaccamo/python-codicefiscale/README.md

 # run tests using tox
 tox

-# or run tests using unittest
+# or run tests using pytest
-python -m unittest tests.tests
+pytest
 ```

 ## License